Page Created: 5/28/2015 Last Modified: 3/28/2019 Last Generated: 11/16/2023

 - No monster AI has been implemented yet.
 They simply seek and attack.
 This works surprisingly well in a "blind" environment.
 Most of the time they are stuck behind walls and corners until you get near them.
 When they do attack, the direction of attack is noted (otherwise you would not know where they are).

 - Monsters may drop loot when killed.
 Some loot is "higher level" loot that you might find on the lower dungeon levels.

 Additional Notes on the Design

-Lastly, I'd like to mention that this proof-of-concept demo is just that--a demo.
-I created this demo specifically for the US IRDC conference.
+Lastly, I'd like to mention that this proof-of-concept engine only.
 I have built different prototypes that I have not revealed publicly at this time.
-Most of my time on this project has not been spent programming the ATTiny 1634, but has been spent in PCB design and game world/lore design.
+Most of my time on this project has not been spent programming the ATtiny 1634, but has been spent in PCB design, game world/lore design, and creating interfaces and testing environments.
 A roguelike engine is just an engine, it is not a game.
 What makes games fun are the non-technical elements!
 If I can't get that right, then this is just a technical exercise.
 But my goal from the very start was to create a game world.

 Improving the Circuit

 Piezo diaphrams are great for 1-bit creature sound effects.
 They can also be used as input devices and can sense vibration.
 For the demo, I sent a half-wave signal to the piezo device, for simplicity, as it was loud enough for the demo.
 But you can easily increase the volume by connecting the piezo diaphram to two IO lines and alternate their states, driving it using full-wave and doubling the voltage.
 However, you have to watch out for high voltages generated by the piezo itself, if it is knocked or hit, for example.
 The ATTiny 1634 has built-in protection diodes which help somewhat, but they won't protect the rest of your circuit, so you have to account for this.